What is a sales funnel? Key stages, examples, and how to build one

 Definition and importance

 Lead magnets are those irresistible nibbles of value that tease and lure your prospects into the sales funnel, exchanging their contact information for your insightful goodies.
-They are crucial because they act as the gateway into your funnel, capturing the interest of potential customers and coaxing them into engaging with your brand.

 Lead magnet examples

-- Reports and whitepapers: Offering insightful ebooks or whitepapers on industry-specific topics not only showcases your expertise but provides genuine value to your audience.
+- Reports and whitepapers: Offering insightful ebooks or whitepapers on industry-specific topics not only showcases your expertise but also provides genuine value to your audience.

 - Webinars and online courses: Hosting a webinar or offering courses can help educate your audience on topics that matter to them, allowing them a taste of what your brand can offer.